-Psychological Preparation for Ministry
+Psychological Assessment for Ministry

-As you enter Seminary, you'll participate in a few assessments to evaluate your readiness for seminary studies and ministry, your cultural competency, and to discover areas where you can continue to grow and learn.
+In your first year of Seminary, you'll participate in a few assessments to evaluate your readiness for seminary studies and ministry, your cultural competency, and to discover areas where you can continue to grow and learn.
 Learn more.

-Degree Candidacy Evaluation
+MDiv Degree Candidacy Evaluation

 Vocational Excellence and Field Education